authelia/authelia/docs/content/integration/openid-connect/introduction.md

 ---
 title: "OpenID Connect 1.0"
 description: "An introduction into integrating the Authelia OpenID Connect 1.0 Provider with an OpenID Connect 1.0 Relying Party"
-lead: "An introduction into integrating the Authelia OpenID Connect 1.0 Provider with an OpenID Connect 1.0 Relying Party."
+summary: "An introduction into integrating the Authelia OpenID Connect 1.0 Provider with an OpenID Connect 1.0 Relying Party."
 date: 2022-06-15T17:51:47+10:00
 draft: false
 images: []